wang-jingyi/wang-jingyi.github.io/_pages/research.md

 - [[ICSE 2019](https://arxiv.org/pdf/1812.05793.pdf)] Proposed a runtime detection system framework to filter adversarial samples of deep neural networks.
 Compared to prior detection algorithms, it is sufficiently efficient to be applicable at runtime.
 - [[ICSE 2020](https://ink.library.smu.edu.sg/cgi/viewcontent.cgi?article=5635&context=sis_research), <font color="#dd0000">ACM SIGSOFT Distinguished Paper Award</font>] Proposed a scalable and efficient algorithm which utilized gradient to search for disciminative samples of deep neural networks, which could be used for data augmentation to improve the model fairness.
 - [ASE 2020] Proposed to interprete recurrent neural networks by extracting more tracable, reasonable and transparent models, i.e., probabilistic finite automata.
 The extracted models can potentially bridge the gap between black-box neural networks and existing model-based analysis methods like testing/attack/adversary detection, predictive analysis and runtime monitoring.
+- [ICECCS 2020] Conducted an empirical study on the correlation between coverage and robustness for deep neural networks, which is surpringly limited.

 - Several other works are in submission.